Skip to content

 Fast but still coastal

-Northbound, start after Jacksonville has already done the logistics work, make Brunswick the one meaningful pause, and arrive in Savannah with enough time to use the city.
-Southbound, let Savannah have its city role first, then keep Brunswick as the measured Georgia reset before Jacksonville.
+Northbound, let Jacksonville do the launch work, make Brunswick the one meaningful pause, and arrive in Savannah with enough time to use the city.
+Southbound, let Savannah carry the city role first, then keep Brunswick as the measured Georgia reset before Jacksonville closes the run.

 Best full-day rhythm

 In either direction, let one bookend carry the major time block and let Brunswick carry the middle.
-This segment works best when the coast stays visible without turning every mile into a stop obligation.
+This segment works best when the coast stays visible without turning every mile into a stop obligation or a string of small detours.

 Overnight split

 Use Jacksonville or Savannah as the overnight anchor and Brunswick as the shaping pause.
-This is not a segment that needs a complicated middle to feel complete.
+This is not a segment that needs a complicated middle to feel complete; it needs a clear role for each stop.

 What not to do

 Do not treat Jacksonville, Brunswick, and Savannah as the same kind of stop.
-The segment works because each one has a different job.
+The segment works because each one has a different job, and because Savannah is also the handoff toward Charleston.

 Drive rhythm and stop logic